tecknosap/secure-azure-oidc-login/README.md

 ## 📋 Prerequisites

-- Azure subscription with administrative rights
+- Azure subscription with administrative access
-- GitHub repository with administrative access
+- GitHub repository with admin permissions
 - Familiarity with GitHub Actions and Azure identity management

 ---